loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

 ## GMRS license

 I applied for my GMRS license and paid the $35 fee.
-It was very easy, just follow [these instructions](https://www.fcc.gov/wireless/support/knowledge-base/universal-licensing-system-uls-resources/applying-new-license) and choose *GMRS* from the dropdown.
+It was very easy, just follow [these instructions](https://www.fcc.gov/wireless/support/knowledge-base/universal-licensing-system-uls-resources/applying-new-license) after you have your FRN (and PO Box) and choose *GMRS* from the dropdown.

+## Common frequencies

+144/440

+2m/70cm

 ## Conclusion